 Northeastern Fruit Selection for Jelly and Juice

-Phillips is a selection that produces a darker red fruit that is born in large racemes at the end of the branches.
+Phillips is a selection that produces a dark red fruit that is born in large racemes at the end of the branches.
 It has been a vigorous grower here and ripens later than our other selections.
 The fruit color is ideal for jelly production.
-This selection has to take a few weeks of frost before it becomes better flavored toning down the astrigency.
+This selection has to take a few weeks of frost before it becomes better flavored toning down the astringency.
 This bush compared to the others we have grown shows a very stout and broad growth habit.
 It would work well as a screen because of its stem density.
 Originally obtained from Hector Black of Hidden Springs Nursery.
-We felt it was a little better fruit producer than Wentworth but basically the fruit color is what sets it apart from other varieties we have grown.
+We felt it was a little better fruit producer than Wentworth.
+The dark red fruit color is what sets it apart from other varieties we have grown.

 |Genus & Species||Viburnum trilobum|

 |Pollination Requirements||Self fertile.|